lzilioli/extend-to-template/README.md

+# Angular - Inheriting Component Implementations AND Their Templates

-=There are multiple posts peppered around the internet where people are asking for better support for component inheritance in Angular.
+There are multiple posts peppered around the internet where people are asking for better support for component inheritance in Angular.

 - [Is it possible to extend a Template in Angular 2?](https://stackoverflow.com/questions/45464891/is-it-possible-to-extend-a-template-in-angular-2)
 - [Template inheritance with ng-content or similar](https://github.com/angular/angular/issues/13757)